2021 to ring in spectrum auctions, potential tariff hikes for telecom sector

-NEW DELHI: Having narrowly escaped a financial collapse, the telecom sector is now headed for an auction of airwaves in the next quarter, which combined with telcos’ network investment compulsions and AGR liabilities could hasten tariff hikes in 2021.
+NEW DELHI, Dec 22: Having narrowly escaped a financial collapse, the telecom sector is now headed for an auction of airwaves in the next quarter, which combined with telcos’ network investment compulsions and AGR liabilities could hasten tariff hikes in 2021.

 The Indian telecom market, which once had nearly a dozen operators, has in recent years seen exit of some prominent names due to cut-throat competition and legal cases.